roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© Her piss over and cleaned up, Lacey returned to the bedroom where her male friend was finishing his call with his wife.
+Her piss over and cleaned up, Lacey returned to the bedroom where her male friend was finishing his call with his wife.
 Lacey let out an "oops!" when she realized she'd flushed the toilet, but Charlie had his hand over the cellphone to muffle the noise.
 No damage done, it seemed.
 He gave the cursory "I love you" and explained he wanted to "get back to the game."

  His dick was semi-hard, lying at an angle over his abdomen.
 It was wet and slimy from being stuck in her ass and pussy, and briefly her mouth, and it looked delicious.
 The girl didn't ask but crawled over the bed to it, leaning down and tracing her tonguetip softly along its length to taste its sexy flavor.
 Mmm, pussy juice with a single of ass.
 Her sore pussy itched for attention again, but her mouth and tongue were taking over for the moment.
 "Fuck you're pretty horny, aren't you slut," the man laughed at her, spreading his legs to let her work on his penis again.